Ericsson/CodeCompass/doc/usage.md

 - **Database**: The plugins can use an SQL database as storage.
 By the connection string the user can give the location of a running database system.
 If the database name is not given in the connection string then the project name will be used.
+The database name should be different for each parsed project.

 For full documentation see `CodeCompass_parser -h`.